 The primary sources of livestock feed in Ethiopia are mainly green fodder, crop residues with smaller contributions from improved pasture, forage crops, and agro-industrial by-products (CSA, 2022).
 However, these major feed resources are inherently low in their nutritional value which cannot even meet basic maintenance requirements of livestock (Gunders and Bloom, 2017).
 Natural grazing plays a significant role as a feed source for livestock in Ethiopia.
 Presently, grazing lands are overgrazed and degraded, leading to reduced biomass, a lack of variety in forage species, and low nutritional quality.
 These feed resources are deficient in crude protein (CP), vitamins, and metabolizable energy (ME).
 The grazing land is constantly being converted to cropping land in response to the food demand of the human population.
 Therefore, it is crucial to improve the existing grazing land by introducing improved grasses and studying their agronomic performance and chemical composition.
-To overcome the nutritional deficiencies faced by livestock, it is highly recommended to use local forage plants, as they are already known to smallholder farmers, require little input, and are well-suited to the local environment (Asmare et al., 2017).
-Furthermore, planting improved grass can enhance marginal lands; improve carbon sequestration to mitigate climate change, and increase the value of natural assets and system reliance (Kane and Solutions, 2015).
+Planting improved grass can enhance marginal lands; improve carbon sequestration to mitigate climate change and increase the value of natural assets and system reliance (Kane and Solutions, 2015).
 Additionally, tackling the problem of feed scarcity can be addressed through identification, evaluation, and promotion of forage species with better forage yield and nutritive value, that are also adapted to drought and low soil fertility (Mengistu et al., 2017).
 According to Getnet (2012), the integration of improved forage crops in agricultural systems has many advantages, including soil conservation, reduction of weeds, pests, and diseases, in addition to their primary use as high-quality animal feeds.

 One of the candidate forages that can help alleviate ruminant feed shortages and thereby enable the country to exploit livestock resource potential is Tripsacum laxum, also known as Guatemala grass.
 It is a perennial fodder grass that is commonly grown in large parts of Africa as a source of livestock feed (Munyasi, 2015).
 Guatemala grass originated from Mexico and South America and has been introduced for fodder in many tropical countries.
 The main attributes of Guatemala grass include its high productivity under favorable conditions.
 The ready availability of its planting material makes it a good candidate for forage cultivation.
-The average DM yield is about 18-22 t/ha/year (Gong et al., 2022; Zahui et al., 2021).
+The average DM yield is about 18- 22 t/ha/year (Gong et al., 2022; Zahui et al., 2021).

 Guatemala grass also provides several environmental benefits, particularly preventing soil erosion (Tahir et al., 2018).
-The species is relatively good in nutritional value, with a protein content of about 10% and low fibre content (average NDF < 70%).
+The species is relatively good in nutritional value, with a protein content of about 10% and low fiber content (average NDF < 70%).
 However, it is low in DM (average 22%), which tends to increase over time, inversely affecting its nutritional value.
 A notable aspect of Guatemala grass is its capacity to stay leafy even at advanced stages of growth.
-In the agroforestry systems of southern Ethiopia, Guatemala grass is one of the first high-yielding forage species to be introduced.
-It is renowned for its substantial biomass production, making it a valuable source of feed for livestock (Andualem and Hundessa, 2022).
-Nonetheless, there is a lack of information regarding its adaptability, particularly in terms of growth characteristics, forage yield, and quality.
+The performance of forage species varies across locations due to differences in soil types, temperature and amount and distribution of rainfall.
+Testing the adaptability and yield potential of different forage crops across various agro-ecological zones is very important to identify the best-bet accessions for utilization (Kebede et al., 2017).